 Legal professional privilege (also known as client legal privilege) essentially keeps the information you share with your lawyer confidential.
 The purpose of this is to enable you to disclose all the necessary information without worrying about someone using it against you.
-The Evidence Act 1995 requires the communication made between you and your lawyer to be confidential and for the dominant purpose of seeking legal advice or use in legal proceedings.
+The Evidence Act 1995 (Cth) requires the communication made between you and your lawyer to be confidential and for the dominant purpose of seeking legal advice or use in legal proceedings.
 If you satisfy these requirements, legal professional privilege will apply.

-The recent case of a lawyer turn police informant highlights the significance of maintaining this principle.
+The recent case of a lawyer turned police informant highlights the significance of maintaining this principle.
 ‘Lawyer X’ violated client privilege by sharing client information with the police, who used this to prosecute the individuals.
 Breaches such as these substantially undermine the integrity of the legal system and the rights it provides to citizens.

 Generally speaking, most cases of privilege relate to claims made over documents, however, it does also apply to oral and electronic communication with your lawyer.
 For example, ASIC are taking legal action against law firm Clayton Utz in order to have them produce documents relating to AMP’s fees for no service scandal.
-Clayton Utz have previously resisted ASIC’s pursual of these documents, claiming they fall under legal professional privilege with their client.
+Clayton Utz have previously resisted ASIC’s pursuit of these documents, claiming they fall under legal professional privilege with their client.

 When Does It Not Apply?